TumblThreeApp/TumblThree/README.md

 Latest releases can be found [here](https://github.com/TumblThreeApp/TumblThree/releases).

-*If you experience crashes right before or while logging in, it may be that on your system the "[Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)" is missing.
+*If you experience crashes right before or while logging in, it may be that on your system the "[Visual C++ Redistributable 2015-2019](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)" ([x86](https://aka.ms/vs/16/release/vc_redist.x86.exe) or [x64](https://aka.ms/vs/16/release/vc_redist.x64.exe)) is missing.
 You can download it from MS.*

 ## Screenshot:
 ![TumblThree Main UI](http://www.jzab.de/sites/default/files/images/tumblthree.png?raw=true "TumblThree Main UI")